YasmeenAlsaedy/DSI/projects/project-capstone/part-01/readme.md

 ---

 ## Requirements
-1. Prepare a slide deck and host a 3-5 minute lightning talk on **at least two** potential topics for your DSI capstone project.
+1. Edit the README of your capstone project with **at least two** potential topics for your DSI capstone project.
 For each topic, define **all** required areas:

 2. Topic 1
    - Problem Statement